GIScience/gis-training-resource-center/content/Modul_2/en_qgis_basic_data_processing.md

 ## Basemaps

 <!-- CLARIFY: This section could be rewritten more clearly;
-EN: Added a bit more context -->
-Basemaps are background maps that help you visualise the geographic area you are working on.
+EN: Added a bit more context.
+Is this enough? --> Basemaps are background maps that help you visualise the geographic area you are working on.
 They are very practical since they are easy to use, allow easy orientation on the map canvas.
 QGIS offers
 OpenStreetMap and some other base maps by default, such as OpenStreetMap or MapZen Global Terrain.

 However, there is a wide range of base maps that can be used via extra plugins or XYZ Tiles.

-Here we give you an overview of ways to access base maps in QGIS.
+The following section will provide an overview on how to access and add basemaps to your QGIS-project.

 ### Standard QGIS Basemaps